 In the URL field, paste the Google Sheet URL from your clipboard (copied in Step 2 above).

 To create additional tables, then select + Add Sheet and repeat the process.

 When done, select Connect.

 Step 3 of 3 will appear.
 At this stage, you can optionally configure Advanced options, if needed.
-To learn more, please see Optional Settings.
+To learn more, please see Advanced Connection Settings.

 To finalize the connection, select Finish.
 Great job!

 Our final step is to add the table/dataset to Preset.
 This enables you to create new charts using the dataset.

 Start by navigating to Datasets.
 From the Data screen, simply select the Datasets tab.